On the practice of self-tracking, documenting and archiving, and the need for interpreting data

 Sources and references

-Author’s note: I first wrote this paper in 2021 as a part of the Data Design minor while studying graphic design at the Willem de Kooning Academy.
+Author’s note: I first wrote this text in 2021 as a part of the Data Design minor while studying graphic design at the Willem de Kooning Academy.
 My fascination with this topic persists and I felt an urge to revisit it.
 It has been edited for clarity, with minor changes omitting some details pertaining to assignment criteria.
 Apart from those adjustments, the central themes remain the same.